Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and

 Outlander doesn't get the spotlight it deserves for its well-paced and mesmerizing storyline.
 With season 4 on the horizon, there couldn't be a better time to catch up with this gem of a show.
 Since you're here, I'll assume that it's pretty likely that you've already devoured the available content and you still can't get enough.
 Fret not, I've got your fix.
-Here are some shows that'll keep you busy until Outlander is back on air.
+Here are some shows like Outlander that'll keep you busy until it's back on air.